wrench-project/pmbs2025_calibration_casestudy1_reproducibility/README.md

 ## Workflow execution simulator

-The simulator is invoked by the calibration scripts in (see the `README` file in the `calibration/` directory).
+The simulator is invoked by the calibration scripts in (see next section).
 But the simulator can also be invoked stand-alone.
 The simulator takes as input a single JSON file.
 An example input file is in `simulator/data/sample_input.json`.
 An invocation of the simulator, once installed, using that input